September 4, 2025

 One creator discovered her audience was most active Tuesday-Thursday between 8-11 PM EST. She moved her PPV drops to those windows and saw 60% higher open rates.

-Schedule your week on Sunday nights.
+Schedule your entire week Sunday nights.
 Queue up 7 days of posts, plan your PPV messages, and batch your story content.
 Monday through Friday becomes pure engagement and relationship building.

 Engagement Systems That Scale Revenue